- The local newspaper

 And you want to be getting positive reviews on these websites.

 How do you get positive reviews for your local business?

-The best way is to simply ask your customers.
+The best way is to ask your customers simply.

-When they’re happy with the service you’ve provided, send them an email (or even a text message) and ask them to leave you a review on their preferred platform.
+When they’re happy with your service, send them an email (or even a text message) and ask them to leave you a review on their preferred platform.

 You can also offer an incentive for leaving a review, like a discount on their next purchase.

-It’s a tool that will help you monitor and manage your local business’ online reputation — so you can head off any negative reviews before they happen.
+It’s a tool that will help you monitor and manage your local business’s online reputation — so you can head off any negative reviews before they happen.